Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Research movers.
 Get on-site estimates from moving companies, since they’re more accurate than phone estimates.

 Collect documents.
-Create a folder on your computer to store estimates, packing lists, and other documents.
-Consider making the folder available on mobile phone or tablet as well, so you easily refer to it at any stage of the move.
+Create a folder on your computer to store estimates, packing lists and other documents.

 Stockpile boxes.
 Start collecting boxes and packing items you don’t use often like seasonal clothing, outerwear, recreation items and bedding.